 5. What about masks?

-Masks are optional.
+Masks are not mandated.
 If the fact that others might not wear masks concerns you, refer back to question #3.

 6. How will seating be configured in the sanctuary?

 Once you enter the building, we encourage you to immediately go into the sanctuary and be seated.
-We ask that people sit every other row and avoid sitting with people you haven't seen recently.
+We ask that people try to sit every other row and avoid sitting with people you haven't seen recently.